Joe Spinell: Early 1970s to 1982: Rise to prominence

+As a teenager and young adult, Spinell starred in various stage plays, both on and off Broadway.
+He performed with a troupe called Theater of the Forgotten, who specialized in staging unconventional performances, such as in prisons, and went through a number of jobs in New York, including a taxi driver and a clerk at both a post office and liquor store.
 Because of his large, heavyset frame and imposing looks, Spinell was often cast as criminals, thugs, or corrupt police officers.
-As a teenager and young adult, Spinell starred in various stage plays, both on and off Broadway.

 In 1971, he landed his first film role in a small part as the mafioso hitman Willi Cicci working for the Corleone crime family in the crime film The Godfather, directed by Francis Ford Coppola.
-It was the highest-grossing film of 1972 and was for a time the highest-grossing film ever made.
-It won the Oscars for Best Picture, Actor and Best Adapted Screenplay, as well as other nominations.
-Spinell was so liked by Coppola that he asked Spinell to sit in on much more of the film's shooting than was required, for which he was paid the daily actor rate even if not appearing in the day's scenes.
+Spinell was so liked by Coppola that he was hired as a day player for the film's six-month shoot, and while he worked in an uncredited capacity, the only actor in the film who was paid more than him was Marlon Brando.
+The Godfather would become the highest-grossing film of 1972 and was for a time the highest-grossing film ever made.
+It won the Academy Awards for Best Picture, Actor and Best Adapted Screenplay, and garnered several other nominations.

 In 1973, he acted in Aram Avakian's Cops and Robbers, and Philip D'Antoni's The Seven-Ups.

 In 1974, Spinell reprised his role as Willi Cicci in The Godfather Part II, where Cicci is still working for the Corleone crime family, but having been promoted from "soldier" (aka: 'button man') to being the personal bodyguard to Frank Pentangeli (Michael V. Gazzo).
-The film was nominated for eleven Academy Awards, and became the first sequel to win for Best Picture.
-It was Paramount Pictures' highest-grossing film of 1974 and was the fifth-highest-grossing picture in North America that year.
-Spinell was set to reprise his role as Willi Cicci in The Godfather Part III (1990) but he died before filming began.
+The film was nominated for 11 Academy Awards, and became the first sequel to win Best Picture.
+It was Paramount Pictures' highest-grossing film of 1974 and was the sixth-highest-grossing picture in North America that year.

 In 1975, he acted in Frank Perry's Rancho Deluxe, Barry Shear's Strike Force, Dick Richards's Farewell, My Lovely, and Thomas McGuane's 92 in the Shade.

 In 1976, he acted in Paul Mazursky's Next Stop, Greenwich Village, Martin Scorsese's Taxi Driver, and Bob Rafelson's Stay Hungry.
-That year, Spinell played a loan shark role in John G. Avildsen's Rocky.
+That year, Spinell played the role of Gazzo, a loan shark in John G. Avildsen's Rocky.
 It earned $225 million in global box office receipts, becoming the highest-grossing film of 1976, went on to win three Oscars, including Best Picture, and turned lead actor Sylvester Stallone into a major star.

 In 1977, he acted in Sorcerer, a thriller adaptation of The Wages of Fear directed by William Friedkin.

 In 1978, he acted in Paul Williams's Nunzio, John Milius's Big Wednesday, Sylvester Stallone's Paradise Alley, and The One Man Jury.
 He also played the main antagonist in Luigi Cozzi's Italian-produced space opera Starcrash, starring Caroline Munro and Marjoe Gortner.